Table of Contents

 - Uplifted flexed arms.

-The spectrum of AS symptoms are rather vast.
+The spectrum of AS symptoms is rather vast.
 While few characteristics are consistently present, others are mere associations.

 The symptoms can thus be segregated based on their relative frequency as follows: